dakom/frpong/README.md

 ## Game (via WebWorker)

 * Purescript + SodiumFRP + Rust + Typescript glue
-* Main logic is all Purescript/SodiumFRP
+* Main logic is all Purescript and SodiumFRP
-* Rust compiled to WebAssembly and used for math helpers
-* Physics is changes of _functions_ to describe motion, not accumulation over time-steps
-* Passes the state updates as a single worker message
 * Solves collision, out-of-bounds checking, and interpenetration adjustments by using time and history
+* Physics is done by changing _functions_ to derive motion, not per-tick numerical accumulation
+* Rust/WebAssembly is mostly just a proof of concept and used for math helpers

 ## IO (entrypoint)